alrichardbollans/wcvpy/readme.md

 format as the `manual_match_template.csv` file.
 Tag= 'manual'

 Once manual matches have been found, we try to match names directly to taxa in WCVP.
 This finds taxa in WCVP which match our submitted names exactly.
+This tries combinations of just taxon name (tag= 'direct_wcvp'), taxon name + taxon authors and taxon name + paranthetical authors + primary author (tags= ' direct_wcvp_w_author').
+To better match submitted names containing author information, we also clean the submitted names by removing spaces in front of full stops if the full stop isn't part of an infraspecific epithet and after the space is a letter (see `tidy_authors` method in `string_utils`)

-In cases where multiple taxa are returned for a given submission, taxa labelled as 'Accepted' are prioritised.
-Tag= 'direct_wcvp'
+When matching to WCVP, in cases where the there is a single unique match '_unique' is appended to the tags.
+In cases where multiple taxa are returned for a given submission, taxa are prioritised based on their status (i.e. Accepted > Artificial Hybrid > Synonym> Illegitimate>...).

 Submitted names which aren't found in these first steps are then matched to names using KNMS, which contains multiple steps.
 Firstly, in simple cases where KNMS returns a single match for a submitted name we use the